Competition, Trends and Policy Issues

 Chapter 10: Air transport

-Peter Johnson INTRODUCTION Up to the mid 1980s the air transport industry in Europe was characterised by a high degree of government intervention and control.
+10. Air transport Peter Johnson INTRODUCTION Up to the mid 1980s the air transport industry in Europe was characterised by a high degree of government intervention and control.
 All of Europe’s major airlines were owned by the state.
 National regulatory bodies had the responsibility for vetting proposed fare changes and for controlling capacity and entry.
 They also had responsibility for assessing the ﬁnancial ﬁtness of existing or would-be airlines.
 Air services between countries in Europe were the subject of bilateral agreements on pricing and capacity between the governments involved.
 Revenue sharing and the dominance of routes by state-owned ‘ﬂag’ carriers were the typical pattern.
 This framework of regulation reﬂected the long-established perception, not just in Europe but throughout the world, that traﬃc rights were valuable national assets to be traded for reciprocal traﬃc rights or even rights in other areas.
 Such a perception was enshrined in the 1944 Chicago Convention (Balfour 1990), which recognised each signatory’s complete and exclusive sovereignty over its airspace.
 In Europe itself, air transport was given special treatment under the Treaty of Rome: it was speciﬁcally excluded from the general provisions of transport policy, and until 1986 there was even some doubt about whether the Treaty’s competition provisions, particularly Article 85 – which dealt with agreements or practices between ﬁrms which aﬀected intra Community trade – applied to the industry.
 Since the mid 1980s, the regulatory environment in Europe has changed out of all recognition.
-The move towards deregulation started with some countries adopting a more...
+The move towards deregulation started with some countries...

 You are not authenticated to view the full text of this chapter or article.